AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

    - Unlike Photoshop and Illustrator, the Image Server can align your text vertically in the text box.
 The default is top alignment.
 To change this, select your text and choose **Middle** or **Bottom** from the **Vertical Alignment** menu.
    - If you make the text too large for the box (or your text box is too small), all or part of it will get clipped and disappear.
 Reduce the font size or make the box larger.

 5. Click **Apply** to see your changes take effect in the work area window.
-You must click **Apply**, or else you will lose your edits.
+You must click **Apply**, or else you lose your edits.
 6. When you are finished, click **Close**.
 If you want to go back to editing mode, double-click on the text layer to re-open the Text Editor.

-The text editor will preview exactly how big the font will be if you have the font installed locally on your system.
+The text editor previews exactly how big the font is if you have the font installed locally on your system.

 ### About Adding Parameters to Text Layers